-Ballot means any document provided by the municipal clerk on which votes may be cast for candidates or propositions.
+Ballot means any document provided by the municipal clerk on which votes may be cast for candidates or propositions, including but not limited to, electronic ballots generated by an electronic ballot marking device.
 As used in this title, the term "ballot" shall mean the official ballot, except where the context clearly indicates it means the sample ballot or both types of ballots.